 This dish is all about balance: crisp lettuce, toothsome noodles, tender pork, and crunchy carrot and daikon.
 Douse it in nuoc cham and you’ll be in umami heaven.
-This dish is brilliant for a crowd—you can set it up DIY style, so everyone can make their own lettuce cups just the way they like them.
+For a crowd: Set it up DIY-style, so everyone can make their own lettuce cups just the way they like them.

 Shredded Korean Chicken

 Make this old goop favorite and it will go seamlessly into sliders, rice bowls, and tacos.
-It’s absolutely delicious and especially amazing to have in your fridge for creating spur-of-the-moment dinners.
+It’s great to have in your fridge for creating spur-of-the-moment dinners.

 Perfectly Cooked White Beans